How I can Help

 Overcoming phobias, Reducing anxiety & Stopping panic attacks

-Achieving Goals & Peak Performance
+Achieving Performance Goals & Peak Performance

-Final Exams Stress: Tapping into Confidence (final year university student)
+EFT for Final Exams Stress: Tapping into Confidence (final year university student)

-Peak Performance Coaching (adult learner)
+EFT for Peak Performance Coaching (yoga instructor)

 FAQs

 I’m qualified to work with all ages as a therapeutic coach using Emotional Freedom Techniques.
 I’ve assisted people ages 8 to 89 with good results – irrespective of age.
+EFT working has nothing to do with age.
+What matters is that someone is open and ready to do the work.

-I have age-appropriate screening tests that check my sense of whether someone’s problem is within my scope of practice.
-These are not diagnostic tools, just screening tools.
+sometimes use to check my sense of whether someone’s problem is within my scope of

 Sometimes I coach people using EFT Tapping for goals by combining my teaching and coaching skills from my previous career as a classroom teacher with EFT protocols for goals and peak performance.
 For example, I sometimes coach people to break their big goal down into smaller SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound).
 These smaller goals are stepping-stones to achieving their bigger goal.
 We then tap on any emotional, cognitive, or somatic sensation stress blocks that come up for them when they think about achieving one of their SMART goals.
 This is one way that I structure my work with a child or adult using EFT session packages.